The HAF Team

 Aseem Shukla, M.D. is the Director of Minimally Invasive Surgery in the Department of Urology at the Children's Hospital of Philadelphia, PA and is an Associate Professor of Surgery (Urology) at the Perelman School of Medicine at the University of Pennsylvania.
 Dr. Shukla is co-founder of HAF and focuses on developing an articulate voice for Hinduism in the media.
 His contributions to the On Faith section of the Washington Post/Newsweek can be found by clicking here.
 Dr. Shukla is active in developing pediatric urology as a discipline globally and has volunteered frequently teaching surgical and medical workshops as a project of Hindu American Physicians in Seva.

 Suhag Shukla, Esq., Executive Director, is a co-founder of HAF.
 She holds a BA in Religion and JD from the University of Florida.
 Ms. Shukla has helped steer the Foundation to being recognized as a leading voice for civil rights, human rights, and religious freedom.
 She's been instrumental in the development of a broad range of educational materials and position papers and blogs for a variety of platforms.
 Ms. Shukla has served on the Boards of the Nirvana Center, Main Line Indian Association, and YWCA of Minneapolis.
 She was also a member of the Department of Homeland Security Faith-Based Security and Communications Subcommittee.
-Ms. Shukla is actively involved with Chinmaya Mission, serves on the Board of the Bhutanese American Organization of Philadelphia, and is a thought partner for the Interfaith Center of Greater Philadelphia's Paths to Understanding Public Art Initiative.
+Ms. Shukla is actively involved with Chinmaya Mission, serves on the board of the Bhutanese American Organization of Philadelphia, and is a thought partner for the Interfaith Center of Greater Philadelphia's Paths to Understanding Public Art Initiative.
 Shukla is a member of the board for the National Museum of American Religion and serves on religious advisory committees for the Council on Foreign Relations, and the Humane Society of the United States, and the Department of Homeland Security's Subcommittee for the Prevention of Targeted Violence Against Faith-Based Communities and is a member of the First Amendment Center's Committee on Religious Liberty and the United Nations Women's Gender Equality and Religion platform.
 Shukla was named one of twelve “faith leaders to watch in 2017” by the Center for American Progress.